Blue Line (withdrawal line)

-The Blue Line
+Origin

+The boundary which later became the border between Israel and Lebanon was first created following the First World War and the establishment of the British mandate of Palestine and the French mandate of Lebanon.

+Following the establishment of the State of Israel in May 1948, fighting broke out between Israeli and Lebanese forces.
+The fighting came to an end in March 1949 with an armistice agreement, which reestablished the Palestine-Lebanon border as the Israeli-Lebanese border.

-On 11 March 1978 Palestine Liberation Organization (PLO) operatives, led by Dalal Mugrabi, carried out the Coastal Road massacre within Israel which resulted in the deaths of 37 Israelis, including 13 children, and 76 wounded.
+On 11 March 1978 Palestine Liberation Organization (PLO) operatives, led by Dalal Mugrabi, carried out the Coastal road massacre within Israel which resulted in the deaths of 37 Israelis, including 13 children, and 76 wounded.
 In response, Israeli forces invaded southern Lebanon from which the PLO operated regularly during the 1970s.
-Starting on the night of March 14–15 and culminating a few days later, Israel Defense Forces (IDF) troops occupied the entire southern part of the country except for the city of Tyre and its surrounding area.
-This operation is known in Israel as Operation Litani, the stated objective of which was to clear out PLO bases in Lebanon south of the Litani River, in order to better secure northern Israel and to support the Christian Lebanese militias in the course of the Lebanese Civil War - most notably the Free Lebanon Army.
+Starting on the night of March 14–15 and culminating a few days later, Israel Defense Forces (IDF) troops occupied the entire southern part of Lebanon except for the city of Tyre and its surrounding area.

+This operation is known in Israel as Operation Litani, the stated objective of which was to clear out PLO bases in Lebanon south of the Litani River, in order to better secure northern Israel and to support the Christian Lebanese militias in the Lebanese Civil War - most notably the Free Lebanon Army.

 On 15 March 1978 the Lebanese government submitted a strong protest to the United Nations Security Council against the Israeli invasion, stating that it had no connection with the Palestinian operation.

 On 19 March 1978 the Council adopted Resolution 425, in which it called upon Israel to cease immediately its military action and withdraw its forces from all Lebanese territory.
 It also established the United Nations Interim Force in Lebanon (UNIFIL).
 The first UNIFIL troops arrived in the area on 23 March 1978.

 The Blue Line is based on the deployment of the IDF prior to 14 March 1978.
 It should not be confused with the Green Line, established in 1949, which is the armistice line of the 1948 Arab–Israeli War, nor the Green Line in Beirut during the violence of the 1980s.
-The 1949 line is in turn the same as the 1923 Mandate Line which was the border between French- and British-mandated territory (see: Paulet–Newcombe Agreement); Lebanon is a former French mandate and Palestine / Israel a former British mandate.
-(See League of Nations).
+The 1949 line is in turn the same as the 1923 Mandate Line, which was the border between French- and British-mandated territory.
+See: Paulet–Newcombe Agreement.
+Lebanon is a former French mandate and Palestine / Israel a former British mandate, per the League of Nations.
 The 1949 agreement stated that the border would follow the 1923 line.

 In 1923, 38 boundary markers were placed along the 49 mile border and a detailed text description was published.
 The 2000 Blue Line differs in about a half dozen short stretches from the 1949 line, though never by more than 475 meters.